nilportugues/albatross/README.md

 The raw data is available as a xzip-compressed "fjson" file.
 This is just a plain text file, with one JSON object per line.
-You can decompress this file in Linux & Mac with the <code>xz</code> utility, or use a common program like WinRar in Windows.
+You can decompress this file in Linux & Mac with the `xz` utility, or use a common program like WinRar in Windows.

 ## Setup